6 Best FREE Antivirus Software for PC, Mac & Phone (2021)

 - Works on Windows, Mac, Android, and iOS

 Avira is the best free antivirus because of its real-time protection, accurate malware scanner, and extra features.
-The free plan uses the same cloud-based scanning as the premium version, meaning you get excellent protection at zero cost.
+The free plan uses Avira Protection Cloud, the same cloud-based malware network as the premium version.
+Protection Cloud is updated daily to combat the latest threats and offers excellent protection at zero cost.
 In recent tests, Avira detected all of the latest online threats.

 I’m impressed by the fast speeds of Avira’s virus scan.
 After the software downloaded, I immediately ran a Status Scan to check for privacy and performance issues — and it took less than a minute to complete!
 I had outdated apps, Windows privacy issues, and almost 400MB of unnecessary items to delete.
 Unfortunately, fixing all the issues required upgrading to a paid plan.

-Still, this is a minor inconvenience in comparison to the wide range of extra features.
-Avira has a free firewall to protect your network and a VPN (1GB monthly limit) to hide your online activity.
-It also has a password manager and file shredder to improve security, plus optimization tools to help your devices run more smoothly.
+Still, this is a minor inconvenience in comparison to the wide range of extra features that improve security and privacy.
+It has a free firewall to protect your network and a VPN with a 500MB data limit to hide your online activity.
+While 500MB isn’t much, you can double it to 1GB by registering for a free account with Avira.
+Avira also has a password manager and file shredder to improve security, plus optimization tools to help your devices run more smoothly.
 It’s rare to see this many high-quality tools at no cost.

 I especially like that Avira doesn’t limit the number of devices you can install it on.
 You don’t have to sign up for an account or enter any payment details — but I recommend registering for an account if you’re protecting multiple devices.
 This gives you access to Avira’s central dashboard.
 I found it useful for getting a security overview of your devices and finding out what each feature does.

-Bear in mind that you won’t have any customer support on the free plan.
-If you have an issue, you’ll have to check the website for an answer.
+The main downside to Avira’s free plan is the lack of customer support.
+There are no direct contact options, so if you have an issue you’ll have to check the knowledge base for an answer.
 While there are some helpful articles with general device information, it’s hard to get answers to specific issues.
 You can ask the community, but many questions go unanswered for months or even years.

 If you’re willing to forgo customer support, Avira is the best free antivirus for PC, Mac, and mobile devices.
 As a totally free plan that requires no account to use, I strongly believe it’s worth downloading Avira to test it for yourself and see if it works for you.